Girl from Nowhere: Conception and development

 The storylines in the episodes are inspired by actual real news reports where schoolgirls were victimized, but with the intent of showing how the victims will ultimately become the victor.
-For instance, "Minnie and the Four Bodies" was based on an incident where a student had run into a university van killing nine people, and had avoided the consequences because of her family's wealthy connections.
+For instance, "Minnie and the Four Bodies" was based on an incident where a student had crashed her car into a university van killing four people, and had avoided the consequences because of her family's wealthy connections.

 "SOTUS" was also based on an incident where a senior punishes a junior for failing to follow the hazing rules, resulting in homicide.

 Lead actress Amatayakul used "Tomie", a Japanese horror manga featuring a succubus-like woman, as her reference for the series.

 Days before auditioning for the role of Yuri, Chanya McClory had just started recovery for having an operation for removing a brain tumor.
 Her determination to get the role won over the casting crew and inspired her to empower her character.

 Release

 The first season of Girl From Nowhere was released on August 8, 2018, on GMM 25.
 It was also released on Netflix on October 31, 2018.

 On April 19, 2021, a trailer was released for the second season.
 Season 2 has 8 episodes and was released on May 7, 2021, on Netflix.